- What are cash flow KPIs and why do they matter?

 Higher turnover indicates faster collections and stronger cash discipline, while lower turnover suggests receivables linger unpaid.
 Because this KPI measures collection frequency rather than days, it works best when reviewed alongside DSO for a fuller view of receivables performance.

-Debt and solvency indicators
+Debt and coverage indicators

 Cash flow to debt ratio